Doctelligence/doctelligence.github.io/roadmap.md

     - Focus on attracting investors who align with our vision for innovation and sustainability in decentralized intelligence.

 ## 🔄 Token Launch
-- **Consideration of Token Launch:**
+- **Token Launch Considerations:**
-    - While we are open to the idea of a token launch, we recognize that this is a speculative endeavor.
-Our focus will be on ensuring that any potential token complements our vision and demonstrates clear utility within the network, rather than being a necessity for its operation.
+    - We are open to a token launch but emphasize that it should enhance our vision and demonstrate clear utility within the network, rather than being essential for its operation.
-    - Doctelligence Labs is pursuing traditional funding to provide a stable source of capital for technology development as a lab.
+    - Doctelligence is focused on traditional funding sources to provide stable capital for technology development.
-    - Native tokens are speculative assets and subject to fluctuations.
-While this volatility can be advantageous for certain applications, the DIN mainnet is intended to reward participants with non-native stablecoin assets for price stability, ensuring effective and stable valuation of reimbursements for those offering data for training.
+    - Native tokens are speculative assets and subject to volatility.
+The DIN mainnet will reward participants with non-native stablecoin assets to ensure effective and stable reimbursements for those contributing data for training.
-    - In later use cases, circular token economies may prove beneficial, and additional use cases will be explored as the project evolves.
+    - As the project evolves, we will explore circular token economies and additional use cases.

 ---